CrizSec/GrowScan/README.md

     cd GrowScan
     ```
 3. Install dependencies:
-   - nmap installed on your devices:
+   - Make sure Nmap is installed on your device:
      ```bash
      sudo apt install nmap
      choco install nmap
      ```
-   - Install requirements:
+   - Install required Python packages:
     ```bash
     pip install -r requirements.txt
     ```
-5. Run the application:
+4. Run the application:
     ```bash
     python main.py
     ```

 ## Usage
 Using Nmap GUI is straightforward.
 Launch the application and start exploring the network with just a few clicks.
 Here’s a quick example: